RyanClementsHax/talks/slides.md

 <!--
 ... and soon received reports of slow startup time.
 What happened next was the inspiration for this talk.
 Before I get to that though, I'd like to introduce the protagonist of the story...

+- Slow startup times upwards of 40 seconds!
+The bar was 2 seconds.....
 -->

 ---